morgandonze/kickoff-color-picker/README.md

 1. Take input for RGB values
 2. Display the current color

-### Phase 2 -- Swatches
+### Phase 2 -- Palettes

-Build a form to select a swatch of 5 colors.
+Build a form to select a palette of 5 colors.

 ### Phase 3 -- Persistence

-Persist swatches to the database.
+Persist palettes to the database.

-1. Add ability to save multiple swatches
+1. Add ability to save multiple palettes
 2. Don't worry about mutiple users.
-Saved swatches are global.
+Saved palettes are global.
-3. Display all the persisted swatches in the UI.
+3. Display all the persisted palettes in the UI.
-4. Enable deleting of swatches.
+4. Enable deleting of palettes.
-5. Enable editing of swatches.
+5. Enable editing of palettes.

 ## Details